-The way the doctor can tell if a person is affected with NF1 is to examine him or her to see if there are signs of the disorder, so it’s important to keep an eye out for signs that might help a doctor diagnose Neurofibromatosis.
+The way the doctor can tell if a person is affected with NF1 is to examine him or her to see if there are signs of the condition, so it’s important to keep an eye out for signs that might help a doctor diagnose NF.

 There are specific features that the doctor will look for.
 NF1 usually appears in childhood and the diagnosis is confirmed if two or more of the following signs are present:

 - Six or more flat, café au lait patches (brown coffee-coloured skin marks), which are the size of a pencil top or bigger.
 These usually appear during the first year of life and can increase in size and number.
 Café au lait patches are generally harmless and there is no connection between the number or size of café au lait patches and the severity of the condition.
 They sometimes fade later in life.

 - Neurofibromas (small benign pea-sized growths or lumps) on or under the skin.
 These are a common feature of NF1.
 They usually appear during adolescence and tend to increase in number throughout life.

 - Freckles under the arm or in the groin.
 Again, these are harmless but can be another sign of NF1.

 - Plexiform neurofibromas.
 These represent growths around large nerves and can first appear as a swelling.

 - Lisch nodules – these are small pigmented areas in the iris (coloured part of the eye).
 They are often not visible except during examination with an eye microscope called a slit lamp.
 Lisch nodules are harmless and never cause symptoms, but can help in making a diagnosis of NF1.

 Why does a person develop NF1?